masoncusack/BuildYourOwnAPI/README.md

 If it runs at this stage, then it'll deploy.

-#### Push, push, push!

 You can run `docker images` at any time to see your recently built images.
 You should see your latest build at the top with its associated tag (if assigned).
 Note that it has been assigned an `IMAGE ID`.

 This is what we're going to push to Docker Hub, and then load into an Azure App Service.
-/desired-tag/project-title/docker-hub-username/optionaltag/docker-hub-project-name/docker-hub-username

-### Step 4: Push the latest built image to Docker Hub
+### Step 4: Pushing your built image to Docker Hub

 Check that your latest build is ready with the `docker images` command.

+If you haven't already, sign into Docker using `docker login --username=yourhubusername`, followed by your password when prompted.

 Now run `docker push docker-hub-username/project-title`